 - 1 cup icing sugar

-- Preheat your oven to 375 F and coat your muffin/cupcake tin with non-stick cooking spray.
+- Preheat your oven to 350 F and coat your muffin/cupcake tin with non-stick cooking spray or line it with cupcake liners.
 Set aside.

-- In the bowl of an electric mixer add melted/cooled butter, milk, eggs, and lime zest and beat with paddle attachment on medium speed until well combined, about 2-3 minutes.
-With the mixer on low, slowly incorporate the flour, sugar, baking powder and salt, beat until just incorporated.
+- In the bowl of an electric mixer add melted/cooled butter, milk, eggs, and lime zest and beat with the paddle attachment on medium speed until well combined, about 2-3 minutes.
+With the mixer on low, slowly incorporate the flour, sugar, baking powder, and salt, and beat until just incorporated.

 - Gently fold in the blackberries and chopped chocolate.
 Being careful not to smash the blackberries into the batter.

-- Using an ice cream scoop place the muffin batter into prepared muffin tin, dividing it evenly between the 12 muffin tray.
+- Using an ice cream scoop place the muffin batter into the prepared muffin tin, dividing it evenly between the 12-muffin tray.

-- Bake for 25-28 minutes or until muffins are light golden and a toothpick inserted in the center comes out clean.
+- Bake for 25-28 minutes or until muffins are lightly golden and a toothpick inserted in the center comes out clean.

 - Remove from the oven and allow the muffins to cool in their tin for about 10 minutes.
 Remove the muffins and transfer them to a wire rack to cool completely.